-14.3.2 Additional Assistance Available to Students - HSC Mentoring teaching staff to assist them with advice with assessment tasks and homework generally.
+14.3.2 Additional Assistance Available to Students - HSC Mentoring

+James Busby High Schools offers an HSC Mentoring Program on Tuesday, Wednesday and Thursday afternoons (3.00pm-5.00pm) in the school library free of charge.
+The JBHS HSC Mentoring Program is available to students to access an appropriate environment and qualified teaching staff to assist them with advice with assessment tasks and homework generally.
 Students from Years 11-12 are invited to make use of the JBHS HSC Mentoring on a regular or casual basis to obtain individual or group assistance with tasks.
 HSC Mentoring is arranged through appointment with the relevant teacher and the completion of appropriate documentation and parental permission.